 CIEE Rio: Media, Design + Social Communication

-If you are interested in applying for the Fall 2018 Rio program, please email firstname.lastname@example.org for more information about the application process.
+This program is currently under review and f you are interested in the Rio program, please email firstname.lastname@example.org for more information.

 If you want a unique, challenging, life-altering experience, Rio is for you." –Molleigh, Rio Spring 2016